parzival-space/Linux-Guides/virtualization/gaming/vm-optimizations.md

 To enhance the performance of your gaming virtual machine, consider exploring the following topics:

   * GPU Passthrough: This technique can dramatically improve gaming performance compared to virtual graphics.
-I have written a guide on it, which you can find <a href="./gpu-passthrough.md">here</a>.
+I have written a guide on it, which you can find [here](gpu-passthrough.md).

   * RAM and Storage Optimization: Adequate RAM and storage configurations can ensure fast loading times and smooth game performance.
 If you have a NVME SSD, it can be passed to the virtual machine just like a GPU.